The Benefits of Dog-Walking Jobs for Kids

-Dog walking makes a great job both during the summer and when school is in session.
-During the school year, your child can walk dogs as an after-school job.
-It's not only a fun way for kids and dogs to stay fit, but dog walking won't take up a large part of the afternoon and evening, leaving time for kids to complete schoolwork and participate in extracurricular activities.
+Another advantage is that dog walking makes a great job both in the summer and as an after-school job.
+It's a fun way for kids and dogs to stay fit, plus it won't take up a large part of the day either, leaving time for kids to do their schoolwork or extracurricular activities.

 When your child lands a new client, check to see whether the dog's size works for your child.
 A strong or heavy dog that can pull harder than your child can handle might create a problem when a squirrel, scooter, or skateboarder whizzes by.